revelaction/ical-git/README.md

 - **Conceptually Simple Design**: Offers a conceptually simple design that allows for a relatively simple private self-hosted calendar solution.
 - **Low resources computers**: Supports installation on Raspberry Pi Zero and other cheap microcomputers.
-- **Notifications**: Offers support for Telegram bots and local Linux desktop notifications to keep users informed.
+- **Notifications**: Offers support for Telegram bots and local Linux desktop notifications.
-- **Direct Git Fetching**: Can fetch iCal files directly from a git repository without saving them locally, ensuring up-to-date event data.
+- **Direct Git Fetching**: Can fetch iCal files directly from a git repository without saving them locally.
 - **Alarm Support**: Supports alarms defined in the calendar `.ics` files and defined in the config.
 Alarms defined in the calendar `.ics` files have priority.
 - **Systemd Integration**: Facilitates seamless integration with systemd for service management and logging.